TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “What is your name?”

-Señor Mamio offers a sudden burst of distantly-recalled English, and we reciprocate: despite ten months in the country, my Spanish remains hesitant, laborious and muffled by a foreign tongue trespassing on new territory.
-Despite our faltering starts, we gain confidence and regale them with ludicrous tales of confusion in this new language: Harriet introducing herself as the number eight, me accidentally calling myself "Parrot."
+Señor Mamio offers a sudden burst of distantly recalled English, and we reciprocate: despite ten months in the country, my Spanish remains hesitant, laborious, and muffled by a foreign tongue trespassing on new territory.
+Despite our faltering starts, we gain confidence and regale them with ludicrous tales of confusion in this new language: Harriet introduces herself as the number eight, and I accidentally call myself "Parrot."

-There is a feeling of understanding; they know what it means to be alien to Spanish – or Castellano – as a tongue.
-Most people in this part of the jungle were brought up to speak Tacna, one of the countless indigenous languages.
+There is a feeling of understanding; they know what it means to be alien to Spanish — or Castellano — as a tongue.
+Most people in this part of the jungle were raised to speak Tacna, one of the countless indigenous languages.
 They recognize our battles.

 Our collective laughter sweats into the air as a cloud of unexpected cultural exchange.
-Gazes soften and the atmosphere feels warmer, more open, less guarded.
+Gazes soften, and the atmosphere feels warmer, more open, and less guarded.

 But, despite our revelry, our actual names are not shared, and the moment for offering this simple information soon evaporates into the heat.

 The final drops of the syrup linger at the bottom of the bucket.
-We have drunk on the tranquility of the jungle; laughed manically, swapped our lives between mouthfuls of sugar cane.
+We have drunk on the tranquility of the jungle, laughed manically, and swapped our lives between mouthfuls of sugar cane.

-I wonder how many of us there have been before, and how many there will be after.
-Who else has made them laugh, made them enjoy the company of people so strange, so unlike them, so ignorant of their way of life here?
+I wonder how many of us there have been before and how many there will be after?
+Who else has made them laugh and enjoy the company of people so strange, so unlike them, so ignorant of their way of life here?

 Luis gestures that we must leave.
 The goodbyes are warmer than the welcome: hands shake, cheeks accept brief kisses, wishes of buena suerte are made, thank yous are uttered.
 Retracing our route to the boat, we leave them as we found them: sat quietly around the table, the release of words now subdued and replaced with a calm, unhurried contemplation.